mallorca turistas

 Finca Son Real and its Necropolis

-With more than 100 preserved tombs and evidence of nearly 300 individuals, the Necropolis offers a fascinating glimpse into the life and rituals of the aristocratic society of the time.
-In addition to human remains, ornamental objects and everyday utensils have been discovered, providing a unique window into the past.
+With more than 100 preserved tombs and an evidence of nearly 300 individuals, the Necropolis offers a fascinating glimpse into the life and rituals of the aristocratic society of the time.
+In addition to human remains, ornamental objects and everyday utensils have also been discovered, providing a unique window into the past.

 A delightful way to explore the Necropolis is by following a coastal route that takes you past pristine beaches and breathtaking panoramas.
 From tombs to ancient houses converted into the Interpretation Center, each stop is an opportunity to immerse yourself in the history and natural beauty of the region.

 With convenient visiting hours, the Necropolis of Son Real is a must-see for those looking to immerse themselves in the rich history of the Balearic Islands.
-Make the most of your summer in Mallorca with this exciting excursion and be sure to find unbeatable accommodation with Ideal Property Mallorca – don’t miss this unique opportunity to explore and discover!
+Make the most of your summer time in Mallorca with this exciting excursion and be sure to find an unbeatable accommodation with Ideal Property Mallorca – don’t miss this unique opportunity to explore and discover!

 finca son real